House-built engine: Table engines

-One of the first engines to avoid the need for house-building was the table engine, from around 1800.
+One of the first engines to avoid the need for housebuilding was the table engine, from around 1800.
 This vertical engine placed the cylinder above the crankshaft and the crosshead above that, with a return connecting rod.
 Although Sadler's first table engine was house-built, Maudslay's patent table engine sat the cylinder upon a cast iron table, giving the engine its name.
 This table was independent of the engine house.
 Provided that the floor was strong enough to support the weight of the engine and was reasonably level, these engines could be placed anywhere, without needing special houses to be built for them.

 Such construction was also quicker to build on-site, as a pre-manufactured engine could be supplied by the engine maker in almost completed form.
 Skilled engine erectors were a rare resource, especially in remote mining areas, and the need to have them working on-site for long periods whilst a large house was constructed around the engine was often a cause of delays to an engine being completed.
 Even with adequate labour, masonry construction is a slower process than delivery of machinery alone.
 Where brick foundations were constructed, it was recommended that at least fifteen days were allowed before the weight of the engine was placed onto them.